NINE Killer Ways To Learn Chinese // #2 Is A Winner

-What Really Is The Best Way To Learn Chinese?
+The Truth 🤔 What Really Are The Best Ways To Learn Chinese?

-OK then, here’s the deal… the best way to learn Chinese is:
+OK then, here’s the deal… the best ways to learn Chinese are:

 It’s a broad question that has no correct answer, but a number of potential solutions depending on the type of learner you are.